Banani-Rath/azure-devops-server-docs-pr/docs/admin/move-across-domains.md

    **stsadm.exe -o siteowner -url http://** *URL* **:** *Port* **-ownerlogin** *UserName*

-5. Repeat the previous step for each site collection that your deployment of Team Foundation Server uses.
+5. Repeat the previous step for each site collection that your deployment of Azure DevOps Server uses.

 <a name="move-tfs-user-svc-accts"></a>

 ## Move user accounts and service accounts

 As mentioned at the beginning of this topic, moving accounts is when you're most likely to encounter difficulties, particularly if you haven't carefully planned for user migration.
-The **TFSConfig Identities** command cannot migrate any account to an account that already exists in TFS.
+The **TFSConfig Identities** command cannot migrate any account to an account that already exists in Azure DevOps Server.

 If account names are the same in both domains, and the only difference is the domain name, then you can use the batch mode of TFSConfig Identities to change all the identities at once.
 Otherwise you must change identities individually and specify a different target account name, as detailed below.

-1. On the application-tier server for Team Foundation, open a Command Prompt window with administrative permissions, navigate to *%ProgramFiles%***\\Microsoft Visual Studio 12.0 Team Foundation Server\\Tools**, and run the following command to change the service IDs (SIDs) for the service account to the new domain:
+1. On the application-tier server for Azure DevOps, open a Command Prompt window with administrative permissions, navigate to *%ProgramFiles%***\\Microsoft Visual Studio 12.0 Team Foundation Server\\Tools**, and run the following command to change the service IDs (SIDs) for the service account to the new domain:

         TFSConfig identities /change /fromdomain:OldComputerorDomainName /todomain:NewDomainName /account:OldTFSServiceAccount /toaccount:NewTFSServiceAccount